orgaPumpkin/substitution-cipher-tool/README.md

 ### Cipher Sharing
 Use the share button on the bottom right to share your cipher with others, either solved or unsolved.
 The button will copy a custom link to your clipboard, which you can share with others.

+## Plans
+Next, I plan to make a backend for the tool, which will run an algorithm to automatically decrypt ciphers.